Tree Memory Networks for Modelling Long-term Temporal Dependencies: Experimental results

 \item \textit{Average cross track error (CE): }

 \item \textit{Average altitude error (ALE): }

 \end{enumerate}

-As baseline models we implemented the HMM model (\textbf{HMM}) proposed in \cite{aircraftTrajectoryPrediction} and the Dynamic Memory Networks approach (\textbf{DMN}) given in \cite{askMeAnything}.
-For the \textbf{HMM} model the required weather data is obtained from the data services provided by the Australian Bureau of Meteorology (\cite{aus_bom}).
+As baseline models we implement the HMM approach (\textbf{HMM}) proposed in \cite{aircraftTrajectoryPrediction} and the Dynamic Memory Networks approach (\textbf{DMN}) given in \cite{askMeAnything}.
+For the \textbf{HMM} the required weather data is obtained from the Australian Bureau of Meteorology \citep{aus_bom}.
 We observed wind speed and direction and temperature at one minute frequency.
 The data interpolation and parameter quantisation is performed in the same way as in \cite{aircraftTrajectoryPrediction}.